Dutch Golden Age

+Background

 In 1568, the Seven Provinces that later signed the Union of Utrecht (Unie van Utrecht) started a rebellion against Philip II of Spain that led to the Eighty Years' War.
-Before the Low Countries could be completely reconquered, a war between England and Spain, the Anglo-Spanish War of 1585-1604, broke out, forcing Spanish troops to halt their advances and leaving them in control of the important trading cities of Bruges and Ghent, but without control of Antwerp, which was then arguably the most important port in the world.
+Before the Low Countries could be completely reconquered, a war between England and Spain, the Anglo-Spanish War of 1585-1604, broke out.
+English intervention forced Spanish troops to halt their advances and left them in control of the important trading cities of Bruges and Ghent, but without control of Antwerp, which was then arguably the most important port in the world.
 Antwerp fell on 17 August 1585, after a siege, and the division between the Northern and Southern Netherlands (the latter mostly modern Belgium) was established.

 The United Provinces (roughly today's Netherlands) fought on until the Twelve Years' Truce, which did not end the hostilities.
-The Peace of Westphalia in 1648, which ended the Eighty Years' War between the Dutch Republic and Spain, and the Thirty Years' War between other European superpowers, brought the Dutch Republic formal recognition and independence from the Spanish crown.
+The Peace of Westphalia in 1648, which ended the Eighty Years' War between the Dutch Republic and Spain, and the Thirty Years' War between other European powers, brought the Dutch Republic formal recognition and independence from the Spanish crown.